 [Heading inserted in Gazette 19 Mar 2003 p.
 820.]

-175. Compulsory transfer for new Retirement Income Member
+175. Benefits from other schemes etc., transfer of to scheme by new Member

 (1) When a person becomes a Retirement Income Member he or she must transfer to the Retirement Income Scheme all or part of the benefit or eligible termination payment referred to in regulation 172(1).